-- do not respond to antibiotic treatments
+- don’t respond to antibiotic treatments

-The mouth and throat bleed more readily than other areas of the body, so your doctor may request a blood test to find out whether your blood clots correctly and if your white and red blood count is normal.
+The mouth and throat bleed more readily than other areas of the body, so your doctor may request a blood test to find out whether your child’s blood clots correctly and if their white and red blood count is normal.
 Preoperative blood tests can help your child’s doctor ensure that there won’t be excessive bleeding during and after the procedure.